nishalsach/nishalsach.github.io/quicksite/content/cool_stuff/2020-06-16-Cool-Stuff.md

 ### Books and Stuff

 My Reading List has, on average, 47 books on it at any given point of time.
-However, my most ambitious project by far has been to finally complete the Discworld books!
-Ever since I read [*Guards!
-Guards!*](https://en.wikipedia.org/wiki/Guards!_Guards!) earlier this year, I've been meaning to get my hands on the entire series.
-So here I am, stuck at home in the Age of COVID, currently reading: [*Sourcery*](https://en.wikipedia.org/wiki/Sourcery) (7/41)
+I am currently working my way through the works of Ann Patchett, and at the time of writing this, I am extremely taken with  [*The Dutch House*](https://en.wikipedia.org/wiki/The_Dutch_House_(novel)).
+Another really cool book I read recently was Carl Bergstrom and Jevin West's [*Calling Bullshit*](https://www.penguinrandomhouse.com/books/563882/calling-bullshit-by-carl-t-bergstrom-and-jevin-d-west/).
+It is a tremendously engaging book about wading through the sheer amount of misinformation we find ourselves besieged by on the internet today, and I highly recommend it if this is an area of thought that you are interested in!

 ### Theatre